efficiently-lazy/scheduler/README.md

 # Scheduling Optimization Program

-This optimization program serves to find the suitable schedule between set of product developers and product managers to review the set of products within the given possible timeslots.
+This optimization model leverages operations research techniques to identify the most suitable scheduling arrangement between developers and managers for reviewing their products within available timeslots.
+By systematically evaluating constraints and preferences, this approach ensures an efficient and balanced schedule, optimizing both time utilization and collaboration.

 ## Requirements